-We denote the law of $Z|\{\tau^{(Z)}\leq T\}$ by $\mathbbm{Z}^{(x_0,x_T,T)}$.
-The above result says that $\mathbbm{Z}^{(x_0,x_T,T)}$ is equal to the law of the diffusion bridge, conditioned on the bridge being hit by an independent auxiliary diffusion started from $x_T$ at time $-T$.
-The result is used both for choosing proposals in Section \ref{sec:sampling_proposals} and for the Metropolis correction step in Section \ref{sec:SDB_Metrop_correction}.
-Each of the steps---as they were presented in \citet{b:bs14}---employed various approximations, such as discretisation schemes to sample $X^{(i)}$, $i=1,2,3$, or approximate techniques for finding the first hitting times $\tau^{(Z)}$ and $\tau^{(aux)}$ (with $\tau^{(aux)}$ defined in Algorithm \ref{alg:metropolis_correction}).
-Consequently, the final draws of SDB are biased.
+where $X$ is a solution to \eqref{eq:sde_master} independent of $X^{(3)}$.
+The law of $Z|\{\tau^{(Z)}\leq T\}$ is denoted by $\mathbb{Z}^{(x_0,x_T,T)}$, and is the law of the \emph{simple diffusion bridge proposal}.
+Equation \eqref{eq:sdb_equiv_in_distro_prop} shows that $\mathbb{Z}^{(x_0,x_T,T)}$ is equal to the law of the diffusion bridge conditioned on being hit by an independent auxiliary diffusion started at the stationary distribution $\nu$.
+The methodology for this is summarised in Algorithm \ref{alg:proposal_bridge_sampler}.